Akryum/vue-virtual-scroller/README.md

 ### How does it work?

 - The RecycleScroller creates pools of views to render visible items to the user.
-- A view is holding a rendered item, and is reused inside its pool.
+- A view holds a rendered item, and is reused inside its pool.
 - For each type of item, a new pool is created so that the same components (and DOM trees) are reused for the same type.
 - Views can be deactivated if they go off-screen, and can be reused anytime for a newly visible item.